redhat-capgemini-exchange/devsecops-config/README.md

 ## OpenShift GitOps

-A default instance is installed in the `openshift-operators` namespace.
+A default instance is installed in the `openshift-gitops` namespace.

 Verify that the default GitOps instance is up-and-running: